jpcranford/obsidian-theme-StarlitAbyss/README.md

 **This theme requires the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.** While the theme _should_ work without it, several features listed below require the plugin in order to be switched on.

-Light mode is not currently working, but it's on the way!

 ## Installation
 > [!WARNING]
 > This theme is still a work in progress.
 Issues and PRs are welcome.